etcenterprise/ets-website/_content/about.md

 ---
+title: About Page
-title: About Us
+page_title: About Us

+body: |
+  Engineering & Technical Solutions (ETS) is a registered engineering and consultancy company operating in Puntland State of Somalia.

+  We provide engineering design, industrial installation, water infrastructure, renewable energy solutions, construction and project management services across Somalia.
 ---

-About ETS.